 Trend Line

-A trend line is a straight line drawn on a chart connecting two or more price points that serves as a visual guide for identifying the direction and strength of a price trend.
+A trend line is a straight line drawn on a chart connecting two or more price points, used as a visual guide to the direction and strength of a price trend.

 What Is a Trend Line?

-A trend line is one of the simplest yet most effective tools in technical analysis.
+A trend line is one of the simplest and most effective tools in technical analysis.
 It is a diagonal straight line drawn on a price chart that connects two or more significant price points, visually defining the direction of the current trend.
 An uptrend line connects rising swing lows, while a downtrend line connects declining swing highs.
-The angle and integrity of the trend line communicate important information about trend strength and sustainability.
+The angle and integrity of the line say a good deal about trend strength and sustainability.

 A valid trend line requires a minimum of two touch points, but each additional touch that the line survives without being broken adds to its significance.
 Widely recognized trend lines that have held for weeks or months attract institutional attention and become important technical levels.